ShipStream/openmage-sync/README.md

   - *set the order status to Complete after fulfillment*
 - Sales / Order / Retrieve orders info
   - *get basic order information pertinent to fulfillment*
-- Sales / Order / Order shipments / Create
-  - *create a OpenMage Shipment when an order is accepted from manual sync or Auto-Fulfill*
-- Sales / Order / Order shipments / Tracking
-  - *add tracking numbers when a shipment is packed*
-- Sales / Order / Order shipments / Retrieve shipment info
-  - *receive user-created Shipments when Auto-Fulfill is disabled*
 - ShipStream Sync
   - *the custom API methods added by this extension*